cacarlassare/ios-qr-generator/README.md

-# ios-qr-generator
+# QRGenerator

-iOS QR Generator
+A description of this package.